wmweemba/kamesha_village_banking_app/README.md

 - **User Management:** Create and delete users, and manage user data securely.
 - **Loan Repayment:** Process loan repayments, update payment status, and record transactions.
 - **Threshold Calculator:** Calculate and store the minimum borrowing threshold per member for each cycle, ensuring fair distribution of funds.
+- **Forced Loan Calculation:** Determine if a member must take a forced loan to meet the threshold, and calculate the required amount.
 - **Database Integration:** All financial records are stored in a MySQL database for persistence and reporting.

 ## Directory Structure